suhasbn/TEAMMAIT_Annotation/installation_steps.md

 * Listen to the audio, review the transcription, and add your annotations.
 * Use the provided labels to categorize the audio content.
 * Submit your annotation and move to the next audio file.
+* Make sure you're saving your progress regularly by clicking the save button on top left.
+You should get a notification box on the bottom right confirming that your annotations have been saved.

 ### 6. Ending the Session (Needs to be done whenever we need to annotate):
-* When finished annotating, close the Prodigy browser tab.
+* When finished annotating, make sure you save your progress one last time, before closing the Prodigy browser tab.
 * In your terminal (still connected via TKI), run:
       ```
       sudo fuser -k 8090/tcp
       ```
-* Exit the TKI session by typing 'exit'.
+* Then, type `exit` to return back to the `bin/` folder.

 ### 7. Stopping the EC2 Instance (Needs to be done whenever we need to annotate):
-* In your local terminal (not TKI), navigate to the TKI 'bin' folder.
 * Run the stop script:
       ```
       ./stop_prodigy_service.sh